-The Board has determined that the following director nominees are independent: Elizabeth M. Adefioye, Zubaid Ahmad, Françoise Colpron, Henry R. Keizer, Harry A. Lawton III, Suzanne B. Rowland and Jerry R. Whitaker.
-The Board has also determined that Michael P. Doss and Neil Lustig, who are current directors but are not standing for re-election to the Board at the 2022 Annual Meeting, are independent, and that Dr. Jacqueline B. Kosecoff, who retired from the Board effective as of the 2021 Annual Meeting of Stockholders, was independent while she served as a director.
+The Board has determined that the following director nominees are independent: Elizabeth M. Adefioye, Zubaid Ahmad, Kevin C. Berryman, Françoise Colpron, Clay M. Johnson, Henry R. Keizer, Harry A. Lawton III and Suzanne B. Rowland.
+The Board has also determined that Jerry R. Whitaker, who currently is a director but is not standing for re-election to the Board at the 2023 Annual Meeting, is independent, and that each of Michael P. Doss and Neil Lustig, who retired from the Board effective as of the 2022 Annual Meeting of Stockholders, was independent while he served as a director.